Is Solar Worth It in West Virginia? (2023 Homeowner's Guide)

 Wrap Up: Is Solar Worth it in West Virginia?

 Most homeowners in West Virginia find that going solar is abundantly worth it, with a typical panel payback period of just 13 years and lifetime energy savings of $48,933 after the system has paid for itself.
 With that being said, solar is not for everyone, so you should consider your monthly energy consumption, shading on your property, the direction your roof faces, and more before committing to this renewable energy source.
-Once you determine if solar is right for you, you should consider your upfront costs, your financing options, and your financial situation.
+Once you determine if solar is right for you, you should consider your upfront fees, your financing options, and your financial situation.
 This will help determine if the payback period and return on investment will make the panels worth your money in the long run.
 We strongly recommend getting in touch with a vetted solar company in your area to figure out if solar is right for you and your best option for paying for the system.

 Frequently Asked Questions

 The EcoWatch team regularly gets questions about the benefits of going solar and whether panels are worth it from West Virginians.
 Below are some of the questions we see most frequently, along with our responses.
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at email@example.com.

 On average, a solar panel system in West Virginia will take around 13 years to pay for itself, with most systems providing a panel payback period of between 10 and 16 years.
 You can use a solar calculator or contact a reliable solar installer in your area to figure out how long it will take a system on your property to pay itself off and start delivering savings.

 In most cases, yes, solar panels will save you money in West Virginia.
 Given the net metering policy in WV, it might take a bit longer to see actual savings than throughout the rest of the country.
 If you purchase your panels, the average savings over the lifetime of the equipment in WV is $48,933.
-Financing your panels will cost more based on your interest rate, so savings will be slightly lower.
+Financing your panels will be more expensive based on your interest rate, so savings will be slightly lower.
 Entering into a solar lease or power purchase agreement (PPA) will deliver far fewer savings or even no savings over time.

 Yes!
 If you purchase or finance your panels, solar conversion will increase your home value in West Virginia.
 Based on estimates from Zillow, the typical bump in value is around 4.1% following installation, which averages out to around a $5,316 property value increase.
 It’s important to note that a solar lease or a power purchase agreement (PPA) will not provide the same benefit.